xmlark/msv/README.md

 Multi-Schema XML Validator (MSV) is a Java technology tool to validate XML documents against several kinds of XML schemata.
 It supports RELAX NG, RELAX Namespace, RELAX Core, TREX, XML DTDs, and a subset of XML Schema Part 1.

+## License
+The project is licensed under the BSD license.

 # MSV development

 ## Directory structure